Learn the basics of what the Vonage Video API (formerly TokBox OpenTok) is and how it works.

 Looking for code?
 Understanding how the Vonage Video API platform works is extremely helpful for building Vonage Video API applications, but if you'd rather dive into some code and start building before learning the core concepts, check out our Tutorials.

 The Vonage Video API platform makes it easy to embed real-time, high-quality interactive video, messaging, screen-sharing, and more into web and mobile apps.
-The platform includes client libraries for web, iOS, Android, Windows, and Linux, as well as server-side SDKs and a REST API.
+The platform includes client libraries for web, iOS, Android, Windows, macOS, Linux, and React Native, as well as server-side SDKs and a REST API.
 Vonage Video API uses WebRTC for audio-video communications.

 All applications built with the Vonage Video API platform require two primary components:

 Every Vonage Video API video chat occurs within a session.
 You can think of a session as a “room” where clients can interact with one another in real-time.
 Sessions are hosted on the Vonage Video API cloud and manage user connections, audio-video streams, and user events (such as a new user joining).
 Each session is associated with a unique session ID.
 To allow multiple clients to chat with one another, you would simply have them connect to the same session (using the same session ID).